 - 1. For positions for which a substitute is normally required, leave shall be recorded in half-day increments, even if a substitute is not employed. - 2.
-For positions for which a substitute is not normally required, leave shall be recorded on an hourly basis. - 3.
+For positions for which a substitute is not normally required, leave shall be recorded by: - a.
+Using a half day through Frontline - b.
+Utilize prior accumulated comp time (with supervisory approval) - 3.
 If the employee is taking intermittent Family Medical Leave (FML) the leave shall be recorded in one-hour increments.